jeffreycychiu/Gelation-Cloning-Control/README.md

 ![alt text](https://github.com/jeffreycychiu/Gelation-Cloning-Control/blob/master/Main%20Control%20resized.png)

+## Capabilities
+-Manual control of laser and stage
+-Image processing - cell and colony detection
+-Cell protein secretion measurement
+-Well scanning and image stitching
+-Auto-generate target points for laser
+-Simple pulse width modulation (PWM) of laser

 ## Hardware involved:

 Laser Module:   Arroyo 4308 LaserSource

 Camera:         Basler pia2400-17gm

+Microscope Stage and Controller: Prior H117 stage, ProScan III controller

 Microscope:     Nikon Eclipse TI

-*The program is specifically written for the laser and camera module above.
+*The program is specifically written for the laser, camera, and stage module above.
 Can be adapted to other systems but unfortunately I do not have the resources or time to implement and test a large amount of cameras and laser modules*

 ## Software and Libraries used:
 EmguCV (OpenCV C# Wrapper)